SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/gmail-tracelogs.md

 ---
-id: gmail-bigquery
+id: gmail-tracelogs
-title: Gmail BigQuery
+title: Gmail TraceLogs
-sidebar_label: Gmail BigQuery
+sidebar_label: Gmail TraceLogs
-description: Gmail BigQuery Integration
+description: Gmail TraceLogs Integration
 ---

-The Gmail BigQuery integration pulls the Gmail log from the BigQuery using BigQuery Library APIs and ingests them into the Sumo Logic to store, analyze, and alert.
+The Gmail TraceLogs integration pulls the Gmail log from the BigQuery using BigQuery Library APIs and ingests them into the Sumo Logic to store, analyze, and alert.

 ## Data sources

-The Gmail BigQuery integration will query a single data source (BigQuery).
-The GmailBigQuery Source ingests the following:
+The Gmail TraceLogs integration will query a single data source (BigQuery).
+The Gmail TraceLogs Source ingests the following:

 * [Set up Gmail logs in BigQuery](https://support.google.com/a/answer/7233312?hl=en&fl=1)
 * [Schema for Gmail logs in BigQuery](https://support.google.com/a/answer/7230050?hl=en)